Be Cool and Hammock On!

 There was just now way around having to use pins and this made me very until it was mentioned that I could glue the panel pulls in place and then sew them on the next day.
 WOW!!!
 Why didn’t I think of that?

-I’ve seen some pretty extreme DIY projects out there.
-I am trying to go deeper into making my own gear.
+Most of the time you see a DIY project, they are kind of boring.
+I am happy to say that I’ve seen some pretty extreme DIY projects out there.
+DIY projects like cuben fiber tarps and underquilts; hot tarps; and super, ultra-light, minimalist rigs.
+DIY I am trying to go deeper into making my own gear.
 I started out with pretty easy projects like stuff sacks and hammocks.
 Then I did the natural DIY project progression; I started making my own underquilts, top quilts, and tarps.